1. The list in brief ↴

 🔎 Canon EOS 90D: A powerhouse of a camera aimed at enthusiasts.
 It produces stunning all-round stills and video and is great for shooting close-up views of the moon with its incredibly detailed sensor. ★★★★½

 While having 4K DCI would be nice, the camera does fine with 4K UHD, which is more than enough for most users.
-It comes with an EOS iTR focus tracking system powered by a 220,000 RGB and IR metering sensor.
-This feature helps you keep moving subjects in focus, even if you're moving the camera around.
-If you want to shoot slow-motion movies, you can do so at 120FPS, but remember that continuous autofocus won't be available in this mode.
+It has an EOS iTR focus tracking system powered by a 220,000 RGB and IR metering sensor.
+Even if you're moving around yourself, this feature will help you keep moving subjects in focus.
+You also have the option to shoot slow-motion movies at 120FPS, though that mode doesn't support continuous autofocus.

 The 90D has Canon's Dual Pixel CMOS autofocus system, so autofocus won't be compromised even while in live view mode, much like a mirrorless camera.